Skip to main content

 Path 1: Hello World (2 minutes)

-Perfect for understanding the basics:
+Perfect for understanding the basics with both SQL and Python examples:

 1. Initialize a Project